Title insurance: What every new homeowner needs to know

 How much does a policy cost?

 For a low one-time premium, you can ensure that you have the protection you need for as long as you own your home.
 The actual cost of a homeowner policy is based on your property value and varies by province.
-Your lawyer can provide you with a quote within minutes.
+Your lawyer or notary can provide you with a quote within minutes.

 What does title insurance cover?